From water and home heating, to cooking and clothes drying, propane provides essential energy solutions to help you save money and the environment.

 The Canadian Propane Association’s Propane Training Institute is the premier training provider for the propane industry.

-Now and for future generations – environmentally friendly propane is essential energy as we move to a low-carbon future.
+Now and for future generations – propane is essential energy as we move to a lower-carbon future.

 Propane can save you money because of its relatively low cost, efficient performance, and lower insurance bills due to no risk of contamination.